ibrahimhamada/Scene-Recognition/README.md

     3) Using bag of words representation and linear SVM classifier (svm_classify()).

-## Implementation:
+## Bag of Words Implementation:
 The following functions are used in our implementation

-    1) get_tiny_images(): In this function, the images are rescaled into small sizes (16x16).
+    1) `get_tiny_images()`: In this function, the images are rescaled into small sizes (16x16).
 The functions is used to represent the whole images with less amount of information by keeping the low frequencies only and getting rid of the high frequencies.

     2) build_vocabulary(): In this function, we build the vocabulary bag that will compare the feature vector wit to build the histogram.